elrnv/autodiff/README.md

 # Acknowledgements

-This library started as a fork of [rust-ad](https://github.com/ibab/rust-ad).
+This library started as a fork of [autodiff](https://github.com/elrnv/autodiff) , which again was forked from [rust-ad](https://github.com/ibab/rust-ad).